finos/open-source-readiness/docs/roadmap.md

 - Spin off projects to address common areas of challenge as prioritized by the SIG (see point above)

 ### Define and own relationship with peer (e.g.Reg SIG, Innersource SIG, DevOps SIG) and upstream initiatives (e.g. TODO group, OpenSSF)

+# Implementing the OSR SIG Roadmap

+To help accelerate the OSR SIG roadmap, the following labels have been added to the OSR repo in GitHub that can be applied to GitHub Issues and Pull Requests.

+### Open Source Readiness GitHub Labels

+- `osr-relationship-building`
+- `open-source-readiness-promotion`
+- `open-source-maturity-model`
+- `reglatory-requirement`
+- `finacial-institution-challenge`

+These labels are available to help with the triaging of ideas, issues and feedback that are posted by the OSR SIG community.